createbits/playnote/README.md

 })
 ```

+It uses [howler.js](https://github.com/goldfire/howler.js) to play the notes.
 If you need a sound sprite check out the [piano sprite](./assets/pianoSprite.mp3) in the assets folder.